Automatically Internalize/Recompile Existing Packages (Business and MSP Editions Only)

 How do I take advantage of this feature?

-You must have a Business edition of Chocolatey.
+You must have a Business edition of Chocolatey or Chocolatey for MSP.
 Business editions are great for organizations that need to manage the total software management lifecycle.

 I'm a licensed customer, now what?